AminMasoudi/AminMasoudi.github.io/content/Projects/SNA.md

 3. Usability and intuitiveness of the user interface.
 4. Clarity and organization of the written report.
 5. Creativity and originality in approach to problem-solving.

-This project allows you to demonstrate your understanding of graph data structures, as well as your ability to design and implement algorithms for traversing, clustering, and analyzing graphs.